noisrucer/vizta/README.md

 If the user has submitted review before, the user will be blocked from making another review.
-The review part is not yet finished as the VIZTA2.0 is just a demo.
-VIZTA 3.0 will contain updated UI in general and properly functioning add review page.
+The users are required to fill in every componenets that shows up in the visualization page.